 WE DO NOT VACCINATE FOR RELIGIOUS REASONS.

 1 – There are many vaccines that were developed with the use of aborted fetal cells (notice I didn’t say “that contain aborted fetuses”).
 Look at this document from the CDC: http://www.cdc.gov/vaccines/pubs/pinkbook/downloads/appendices/B/excipient-table-2.pdf.
 Please note that this is a direct link found on the cdc.gov website, not something posted elsewhere.
 People always want links directly from the CDC, here you go.
-In the Contains column, any reference to MRC-5 or WI-38 means those aborted human fetal cells. (http://www.immunizationinfo.org/issues/vaccine-components/human-fetal-links-some-vaccines – sadly the CDC seems to have removed their articles discussing this issue, but, I assure you, they used to be there).
+In the Contains column, any reference to MRC-5 or WI-38 means those aborted human fetal cells. (http://www.immunizationinfo.org/issues/vaccine-components/human-fetal-links-some-vaccines – sadly the CDC seems to have removed their articles discussing this issue, but, I assure you, they used to be there *UPDATE* You may need to go directly to http://www.immunizationinfo.org and navigate through the Articles link to get to the linked article.
+Some odd coding on the site).
 Also notice that there ARE references to the vaccines CONTAINING these cells, not just having been cultured on them.

 For quick reference, here is a list of those vaccines: